 Belgium’s data protection authority fined two airports for having checked body temperatures, sensitive personal health data, with thermal cameras during the COVID-19 pandemic with “no legal basis”.

-The Data Protection Authority of Belgium on April 4 fined two of the three Brussels’ airports for having processed sensitive health data of traveler without legal rights.
+The Data Protection Authority of Belgium on April 4 fined two of the three Brussels airports for having processed sensitive health data of travelers without legal rights.

-But for the data protection authority, they did “did not have a valid legal basis to process passenger health data”.
+But for the data protection authority, they did “not have a valid legal basis to process passenger health data”.

 “Better safe than sorry is also important in the area of data protection,” said DPA President David Stevens.